religionhistory/SCCSR/README.md

 The Standard Cross-Cultural Sample of Religion (SCCSR.v1) is provided under CC-BY-4.0 license.

-The primary entry into the data is via the files provided in the `data_clean/` directorty.
+The primary entry into the data is via the files provided in the `data_clean/` directory.
 This consists of seven `.csv` files of different elements of the database.
 The variables of each table are documented in the [README file](https://github.com/religionhistory/drh-data-dump/blob/main/data_clean/README.md) in `data_clean/`.

 Name | Description
  --- | ---